wikibonsai/wikibonsai/README.md

 3. [Graph][wibomd-repo-treehouze] utilities to experience and interact with a unified visual-spatial "[memory palace][memory-palace]" that emerges from the relationships formed across markdown notes (syntaxes 1 + 2).
 4. A clean, lean, [yaml][yaml]-like [markup language for structured attributes][wibomd-repo-caml-mkdn] (with built-in `[[wikiref]]` support).

-These workflows are what distinguish the "WikiBonsai" from other styles of digital garden -- particularly the [semantic tree][reddit-musk].
+These workflows are what distinguish "WikiBonsai" from other styles of digital garden -- particularly the [semantic tree][reddit-musk].

 ## Project Info